BradFabian/marketing-template/README.md

 1. Download the files on the landing page.
 2. Find either the ModernTemplate or RetroTemplate folder
-3. Locate the Style.scss file and read the comments to see how to edit texts, images or videos, and affiliate links.
+3. Go to Public Folder locate the Sass folder and read the comments in each scss file to see how to edit texts, images or videos, and affiliate links.
 4. This template is very customizable, go nuts and enjoy!